-If you have no AWACS in flight in that mission, well ... go alternate because you will not be able to request AAR.
+If you have no AWACS in flight in that mission, go to your alternate airbase as you will not be able to request AAR.

-Luckily most campaign flights will have an AWACS.
-As for TE's it is better if the TE is designed in such a way that if a tanker is present, the flights have a refuel point.
+Most campaign flights will have an AWACS.
+As for TEs it is better if the TE is designed in such a way that if a tanker is present, the flights have a refuel point.
 That should simplify matters.
 Another thing to avoid when designing a TE is to have the tanker the primary flight of the package.
 When that is the case, the tanker UHF frequency is the primary frequency for its package and you may hear all the AI flying in that package while you refuel.
-To avoid that always task the escort flight first which I agree is quite contrary to the TE edition workflow.
+To avoid that, always task the escort flight first which is quite contrary to the TE edition workflow.

-Once on the tanker frequency you will be able to communicate with the tanker with the Tanker radio menu accessible with the "y" key.
-It's a single page menu with 3 options:
+Once on the tanker frequency you will be able to communicate with the tanker with the "Other Agencies radio menu", accessible with the "y" or "z" key.
+It's a single page menu with 6 options:

-It is still the same as before except for the middle option that was rephrased from previous version.
+AI Comms X

+OTHER AGENCIES COMMANDS

+Tanker

+1 Request Air Flight Refueling

+2 Back In Pre-contact Position

+3 Done Refueling

+4 Request Air Individual Refueling

+5 Request Air Element Refueling

+6 Say Again

-• The Request Air Refueling is used on initial contact with the tanker (usually from flight lead) to request an air to air refuel for the flight.
+Request Air Flight Refueling: Is used on initial contact with the tanker from flight lead to request an air to air refuel for the whole flight (1-4ship).
 Once AAR is requested, the receiver flight is considered as a single entity and the whole flight should refuel in sequence.

-• The second is used in case of a voluntary disconnect and a sudden change of mind where the pilot wants to get right back on the boom, before the next guy in sequence.
+Back in Pre-Contact Position: Is used in case of a voluntary disconnect and a sudden change of mind where the pilot wants to get right back on the boom, before the next guy in sequence.
 This option is hardly required and will probably never be used unless on purpose.
-You should not use this option to tell the boomer you are stabilised and ready in pre-contact.

-• The third is still to be used after refueling to let everyone know you are done and the next guy can get cleared to pre-contact.
+You should not use this option to tell the boomer you are stabilized and ready in pre-contact.
+Done Refueling: Is still to be used after refueling to let everyone know you are done and the next pilot can get cleared to pre-contact.
+Request Air Individual Refueling: Is used on initial contact with the tanker from a single pilot (even when part of a 2-4ship) to request an air to air refuel ONLY for him (even when other parts of his flight are in the 10nm tanker bubble).
+Request Air Element Refueling: Is used on initial contact with the tanker from a flight element (#1 + #2 #3 + #4) to request an air to air refuel ONLY for the element (even when other parts of the flight are in the 10nm tanker bubble).
+Once AAR is requested, the receiver element is considered as a single entity and the whole element should refuel in sequence.
+Say Again: AI Tanker will repeat his last transition.

-For further information about refueling, please refer to the BMS -1 AAR section.
+For further information about air to air refueling, please refer to the BMS Dash-1 AAR section and to the training manual, Mission 5.